-We Have Significant International Sales and Are Subject to Risks Associated with Operating in International Markets.
-International sales represented 6% of our net sales and contract revenues for the three months ended June 30, 2002, 10% of our net sales and contract revenues for the fiscal year ended March 31, 2002 and 20% for the fiscal year ended March 31, 2001.
+We Have Significant International Sales and Our International Business Operations May be Threatened by Many Factors That are Outside of Our Control.
+International sales represented 6% of our net sales and contract revenues for the three months ended June 30, 2002, 10% of our net sales and contract revenues for the fiscal year ended March 31, 2002, and 20% for the fiscal year ended March 31, 2001.
 During the fiscal year ended March 31, 2002, we reorganized our European operations, which included the discontinuation of our Odetics Europe Ltd., MAXxess Europe Ltd., Mariner France and Mariner Europe Ltd. operations, and the transition of our Broadcast and MAXxess international operations to branch office operations with the intent of lowering our international costs.
 This reorganization may result in significantly lower international sales in future periods and unanticipated liabilities related to the closures and we may not achieve the anticipated cost savings.
 We may also face challenges in managing and transitioning our international operations due to our limited experience operating through branch offices.
-In addition, the recent terrorist attacks in the United States and heightened security may adversely impact our international sales and could make our international operations more expensive.
+In addition, the recent terrorist attacks in the United States and abroad and heightened security may adversely impact our international sales and could make our international operations more expensive.